 It was noted during the discussions that these actions require considerable amounts of information and participants asked how this information was collected.
-The broad answer to this question is that information comes from a variety of sources but often originates from the flag State of the fishing vessel for compilation and for sharing, possibly in summary form, in accordance with the measures of the appropriate RFMO/As via the Secretariats.
-Much supporting information, often of a detailed and technical nature and again from various sources, is also brought to the RFMO/A working groups directly by working group participants.
+The broad answer to this question is that information comes from a variety of sources but often originates from the flag State of the fishing vessel for compilation and for sharing, possibly in summary form, in accordance with the measures of the appropriate RFMO/As via the secretariats.
+Much supporting information, often of a detailed and technical nature, and again from various sources, is also brought to the RFMO/A working groups directly by working group participants.
 Some information used for compliance passes directly to regional monitoring centres or to the RFMO/As, such as VMS information, electronic logbook reporting, and certain regular catch reporting.
 The information is usually divided into that used for compliance and that used for scientific purposes.
-In the past this information used to be kept separate, but there is a tendency in recent times for information collected for compliance purposes to be shared with scientific bodies, but usually in summary form.
-Overall, the information usually comes from VMS, that now includes a range of gear, catch and effort information including electronic logbook reporting, compliance and scientific observers (when carried), logbooks, port sampling, and biological sampling either on board by observers or in the ports.
+In the past, this information used to be kept separate, but there has been a tendency in recent times for information collected for compliance purposes to be shared with scientific bodies, but usually in summary form.
+Overall, the information usually comes from VMS, which now includes a range of gear, catch and effort information, including electronic logbook reporting, compliance and scientific observers (when carried), logbooks, port sampling, and biological sampling either on board by observers or in the ports.
 The sharing and access permissions to this information vary and can require more formal data sharing agreements.
-The information used for scientific stock assessments is usually supplemented by additional information when available, such as scientific surveys and independent estimates.
+The information used for scientific stock assessments is usually supplemented by additional information where available, such as scientific surveys and independent estimates.

-It was further noted that there were few deep-sea fisheries being undertaken by the countries represented at this workshop, and the deep-sea fisheries that representatives were involved in were normally an extension of shallower water fisheries into deeper waters typically within the EEZ of the country concerned.
-There is information from a few countries (see Figure below) that have been engaged in deep-sea fisheries in FAO Area 31 (Western Central Atlantic).
+It was further noted that there were few deep-sea fisheries being undertaken by the countries represented at the workshop, and the deep-sea fisheries that representatives were involved in were normally an extension of shallower-water fisheries into deeper waters, typically within the EEZ of the country concerned.
+There is information from a few countries (see figure below) that have been engaged in deep-sea fisheries in FAO Area 31 (Western Central Atlantic).
 Other countries may have done so or may do so in the future.
-Previous fisheries are believed to have all occurred on the Corner Seamounts which is an area where deep-sea fisheries for alfonsino occur within both Area 21 (NW Atlantic) and Area 31 (WC Atlantic).
-There have also been catches of alfonsino in the southwestern Atlantic.
-These fisheries can be conducted by both bottom trawls and deepr mid-water trawls, and so are not confined to a fishery using bottom contact gear and therefore may not impact on VMEs.
-The figures below show catches of alfonsino in the NW, CW and SW Atlantic derived from the FAO FishStatJ database with, respectively, maximum annual reported catches of 2 012, 278, 749 t from the three areas.
-Vinnichenko (1977) provides a good summary of exploratory Russian fisheries on the Corner Seamounts between 1976 and 1996, where 10 200 t of deep-water fish (mainly alfonsino but also other possible commercial species including black scabbard fish, black cardinal fish, wreckfish, and flint-perch (Mediterranean slimefish; silver roughy) were taken off the Corner Seamounts in 1976 and smaller amounts since that was not recorded in the FishStatJ database (although the catches reported from 1977 onwards by Vinnichenko figures follow closely those provided by FishStatJ for alfonsino).
+Previous fisheries are believed to have all occurred on the Corner Seamounts, which is an area where deep-sea fisheries for alfonsino occur within both Area 21 (Northwest Atlantic) and Area 31 (Western Central Atlantic).
+There have also been catches of alfonsino in the Southwestern Atlantic.
+These fisheries can be conducted by both bottom trawls and deeper mid-water trawls, and so are not confined to a fishery using bottom-contact gear and, therefore, may not impact on VMEs.
+Figures 3–5 show catches of alfonsino in the Northwest (NW), Central Western (CW) and Southwest Atlantic derived from the FAO FishStatJ database with, respectively, maximum annual reported catches of 2 012, 278 and 749 tonnes from the three areas.
+Vinnichenko (1977) provides a good summary of exploratory Russian fisheries on the Corner Seamounts between 1976 and 1996, where 10 200 tonnes of deep-water fish (mainly alfonsino but also other possible commercial species including black scabbard fish, black cardinal fish, wreckfish, and flint-perch [Mediterranean slimefish; silver roughy]) were taken off the Corner Seamounts in 1976 and smaller amounts since that were not recorded in the FishStatJ database (although the catches reported from 1977 onwards by Vinnichenko follow closely those provided by FishStatJ for alfonsino).

+Figure 3

+Alfonsino catch in the Northwest Atlantic (Area 21)